FedRE: A Representation Entanglement Framework for Model-Heterogeneous Federated Learning: Methodology

-where $f (\bm{\omega}; \cdot)$ represents the global classifier with parameters of $\bm{\omega}$.
-Since the entangled-label encodings provide cross-category supervision signals, minimizing Eq.~(\ref{loss_gloabl_classifier}) may help the global classifier to take multiple categories into account and learn smoother decision boundaries.
-Finally, the server broadcasts the updated global classifier to the clients for the next iteration.
-With the above update process, the FedRE framework can be summarized in \cref{FedRE}.
+where $f (\bm{\omega}; \cdot)$ denotes the global classifier parameterized by $\bm{\omega}$.
+Since entangled-label encodings provide cross-category supervision signals, minimizing Eq.~(\ref{loss_gloabl_classifier}) may encourage the global classifier to account for multiple categories and learn smoother decision boundaries.
+Finally, the server broadcasts the updated global classifier to the clients for the next round.
+With the above update process, the FedRE framework is summarized in \cref{FedRE}.